Prepare Your Stay

-It is the responsibility of the student to ensure that their travel documents, including passport and visa, are in order and comply with immigration requirements in the UK.
+It is the responsibility of the student to ensure that their travel documents, including passport and visa, are in order and comply with immigration requirements of the host country.

-If you hold a passport outside the European Union you should check with the British Embassy for student study visa requirements.
+If you hold a passport outside the European Union, you should check with your Embassy for student study visa requirements.

 Some countries (eg. USA) require students to complete a declaration of finances, which is verified before they are able to get their visa.
 For example, the School of Visual Arts (SVA) in New York requires all exchange applicants to demonstrate they have at least $13,000 available to finance their stay for one semester for visa purposes.